What types of abuse prevention orders are there? How long do they last?

 Temporary (ex parte) orders: When you go to court to file for an abuse prevention order, you can request a temporary ex parte order.
 A temporary ex parte order can be granted immediately, without a full court hearing and without the abuser being notified beforehand if the judge believes there is a substantial likelihood of immediate danger of abuse.
 The order will last until the hearing, which will be within 10 business days.2

 Long-term orders: A final (long-term) abuse prevention order can be issued after the abuser is given notice and the chance to appear at a court hearing where you and the abuser will each have a chance to present evidence to the judge.
 If you can prove that you were abused, the judge can issue you an order for up to one year.
 The order will state the time and date that the order will expire as well as the date and time that you can appear in court to ask for the order to be extended.
 When the expiration date stated on the order is on a weekend day, a holiday, or a date when the court is closed to business, the order shall not expire until the next date that the court is open.
-For more information on how to extend an order, see How do I change or extend my abuse prevention order?
+The order can later be extended permanently.4 For more information on how to extend an order, see How do I change or extend my abuse prevention order?

 1 M.G.L.A.
 209A § 5; see also M.G.L.A.
 211B § 9(vi)